Durantoss/MetalUnion/replit.md

 ## Recent Changes (August 17, 2025)

+**Ultra Dynamic Red/Yellow/Black Theme Complete**: Transformed the entire design from cyberpunk/dystopian to an ultra dynamic red, yellow, and black color scheme.
+Features include:
+- Complete color palette overhaul with fire-red, electric-yellow, and void-black as primary colors
+- Updated all gradients to use lava-orange, amber, golden-yellow combinations
+- Enhanced hero section with "CYBERPIT.SYS" and "DYSTOPIAN METAL GRID" text
+- Red and yellow animated background grids with dynamic scanning lines
+- Fire-red and electric-yellow floating energy orbs with enhanced blur effects
+- Updated all glow effects to use red/yellow palette instead of cyan/purple
+- Terminal-style interfaces with red/yellow accent colors
+- Revolutionary theme: "The machine empire burns.
+Metal warriors rise from molten ashes."

 **Complete Rebranding to MoshUnion**: Successfully rebranded the entire platform from "MetalHub" to "MoshUnion" with enhanced clickable logo functionality.
 Features include:
 - Updated all instances of "MetalHub" to "MoshUnion" across the codebase
 - Added clickable logo with individual word color-swapping animation (red to white)